Frequently Asked Questions

 Do I need to buy the Facilitator Manual for Mindfulness-Based Ecotherapy for the Mindfulness-Based Ecotherapy Certification courses, or is it included in course materials?

-You do not need the Facilitator Manual to take the Mindfulness-Based Ecotherapy Certification courses, as all the materials in the Facilitator Manual are duplicated in the course materials, mostly in the How to Run a Successful Group portion of the course.
+You do not need the Facilitator Manual to take the Mindfulness-Based Ecotherapy Facilitator Certification course, as all the materials in the Facilitator Manual are duplicated in the course materials.

 Do you also offer live face-to-face instruction?

 After COVID19 and the restrictions it brought, the Mindful Ecotherapy Center, LLC made the decision to cease holding face-to-face workshops and to move all of our programs completely online.
 While mindful ecotherapy is a highly experiential form of therapy, students may engage in the activities at natural spaces of their own choosing by following the instructions in our course materials.
 Many of our courses also contain guided meditations and other activities in either mp3 or video form that will guide you through experiential activities in nature.

 We announce new courses as they are added.
 You may click here to subscribe to our monthly newsletter to be informed when new courses are added.

 We do not currently offer scholarship programs for our online courses.

 What if I’m having problems downloading course materials, didn’t get a certificate, or other technical difficulties?

 While we do our best, sometimes browser compatibility issues or other technological problems can cause difficulties with your purchase.